• Enid Blyton Tour

 • Visit the Blue Pool at Furzebrook, which features in Five go off in a Caravan and Five go to Mystery Moor.

-• The ruins of Corfe Castle, which inspired famous Kirrin Island, the setting for the Famous Five's first adventure, Five on a Treasure Island, which featured in several more Famous Five books.
+• The ruins of Corfe Castle, a National Trust property, which inspired famous Kirrin Island, the setting for the Famous Five's first adventure, Five on a Treasure Island, which featured in several more Famous Five books.

 • Manor Farm - the Dorset farm that Blyton and her husband purchased in the 1950's.
 The farm provided inspiration for many of her novels and was the setting for Five on Finniston Farm.